job-hunter-toolkit/job-hunter-toolkit/README.md

 Available Commands:
-  help         Help about any command job-postings Find job postings from various companies
+  help         Help about any command job-postings Find job postings from various companies job-sources  List the various companies available from job-postings

 Flags:
   -h, --help   help for job-hunter-toolkit